jhashemi/marketads.dataform/README.md

 By leveraging semantic type mapping, the system can intelligently adapt its matching strategies based on the meaning of the data fields, leading to more accurate and contextually relevant match results.

+## SQL Generation Standards

+To ensure consistency and prevent common errors in SQL generation, the project includes a comprehensive set of standards and practices documented in `docs/SQL_GENERATION_STANDARDS.md`.
+These standards cover:

+### JavaScript Regex Patterns

+- Proper syntax for regular expressions in JavaScript when generating SQL
+- Avoiding Python-style raw string notation (r'pattern') which is invalid in JavaScript
+- Correct escaping of special characters in regex patterns

+### SQL String Generation Best Practices

+- Using template literals for readability
+- Handling NULL values defensively
+- Preventing SQL injection
+- Consistent naming conventions

+### Testing

+The project includes dedicated tests (`tests/unit/regex_pattern_tests.js`) to verify proper regex pattern handling across SQL generation functions.
+These tests ensure:

+- No Python-style raw string notation is used
+- Proper formation of REGEXP_REPLACE calls
+- Consistent abbreviations in standardized addresses

+### ESLint Rules

+A custom ESLint rule (`no-regex-r-prefix`) automatically detects and flags Python-style regex patterns in JavaScript code, preventing these errors from being introduced in the future.

 ## License

 This project is proprietary and confidential to MarketAds.
 All rights reserved.